meisl/logicly/README.md

 ##### XOR is a nice gate, too: Q0 #####
-Finally, the Karnough map for Q0 contains some interesting patterns.
+Finally, the Karnaugh map for Q0 contains some interesting patterns.
 First, we can make it left-right symmetric by filling in suitable values for the Don't-cares at `0110` and `1110`.
 ```
     Q0                                 Q0